 We hope to see you in Natal!

-Or follow to REGISTRATION (payment of registration fee and abstract submission) following this LINK
+REGISTRATION and abstract submission: following this LINK

 there are special room rates for the participants of MFUVI in the following hotels/hostels:

 Single room: R$ 90,00 Brazilian reais per night

 Double room: R$ 130,00 Brazilian reais per night

 Praiamar Natal Hotel & Convention

 Please use this group code to get the discount: vortex2017

 Single room: R$231,90 Brazilian reais per night